Updated: Dec 15, 2020

 “What” and “Why” – important components delivered by Analytics and Research.

 Analytics can tell you what people do at scale, but research gives you the reasons why people do what they do.
 For example, analytics can tell you that users reach your products site then leave, but only research can explain why they leave.

 Research beats trends, assumptions and so-called best practices.

 I’m pretty sure there’s nothing wrong in those “method”.
 However, they bring short-term, and sometimes terrible, results, which is not exactly what you want for your business.
 By listening to your users and focus on their experience, you have a higher chance at winning your customers’ loyalty.

 Planning without testing?
 Your research keeps you out of doing just that

 No matter how talented you and your team are and how amazing your products/ services can be, but your customers may not think so.
-Your products functions can be obvious to you as a producer, but your customers may have been confused so many times already after using it.
-Customers may also use it the way that surprises you.
+Your product functions can be obvious to you as a producer, but your customers may have been confused so many times already after using it.
+Customers may also use it a way that surprises you.
 Don’t live under the rock by refusing to test the products by researching your customers.
-It’s a waste of money, time and resources because you’ll likely need to make changes once your untested products get put into the market.
+It’s a waste of money, time, and resources because you’ll likely need to make changes once your untested products get put into the market.